Republican 2024 hopefuls are reining in their Trump criticism

 (SOUNDBITE OF ARCHIVED RECORDING)

-HALEY: You know, when you look at a pardon, the issue is less about guilt and more about what's good for the country.
+HALEY: When you look at a pardon, the issue is less about guilt and more about what's good for the country.
 And I think it would be terrible for the country to have a former president in prison for years because of a documents case.

 ORDOÑEZ: Conant says they're running out of time to distinguish themselves.
 They need to show why they're a better candidate than Trump.